-Term Definition ААА Abdominal aortic aneurysm.
-A swellin supplies blood to your body, which ca Age-friendly An WHO initiative to create liveable co people of all ages - especially older a Area Integrated Partnership Board (AIPB) A local planning body with the overar outcomes and reducing health inequa Collaboration The action of working with someone Coronavirus disease/ COVID-19 An infectious disease caused by the S Delivering Together 2026 Approach launched by the then Minist 2016 and driven by the Northern Irela setting out an ambition to support pe Department of Health (DoH) A devolved government department i Diabetic retinopathy Diabetic retinopathy occurs when diabo of the eye called the retina, affecting v EDI Equality, diversity and inclusion.
-GHQ-12 General Health Questionnaire (Goldbe each one assessing the severity of a n Health and wellbeing The combination of factors contributin social health.
-Health inequalities Unfair and avoidable differences in he different groups within society.
-Health intervention A treatment, procedure or other action health in other ways.
-Health literacy The ability to access, understand, appr that promote and maintain good heal Healthy life expectancy The average number of years of full h Health and Social Care (HSC) Publicly funded healthcare system in the National Health Service, it is none health service in the United Kingdom.
+Term Definition ΑΑΑ Abdominal aortic aneurysm.
+A sy supplies blood to your body, whi Age-friendly An WHO initiative to create liveal people of all ages - especially of Area Integrated Partnership Board (AIPB) A local planning body with the o outcomes and reducing health in BSO Business Services Organisation.
+Collaboration The action of working with some Coronavirus disease/ COVID-19 An infectious disease caused by Delivering Together 2026 Approach launched by the then I 2016 and driven by the Northern setting out an ambition to suppo Department of Health (DoH) A devolved government departm Diabetic retinopathy Diabetic retinopathy occurs wher part of the eye called the retina, Digital first The use of digital and online solu EDI Equality, diversity and inclusion.
+Epidemiology The study of how often diseases GHQ-12 General Health Questionnaire (Ge each one assessing the severity of Health and wellbeing The combination of factors contri social health.
+Health inequalities Unfair and avoidable differences different groups within society.
+Health intervention A treatment, procedure or other health in other ways.

-- welling in the abdominal aorta, the main artery that nich can be fatal. - ble communities that are inviting and accessible for Ider adults. - overarching aim of improving health and social care nequalities for its local population. - eone to produce something. - the SARS-CoV-2 virus. - Minister of Health, Michelle O'Neill, on 25 October n Ireland Executive's draft Programme for Government, ort people to lead long, healthy and active lives. - ment in the Northern Ireland Executive. - n diabetes damages the small blood vessels in the part cting vision. - Foldberg & Williams, 1988) consisting of 12 items, of a mental problem. - ributing to a person's physical, mental, emotional and - in health across the population and between - action taken to prevent or treat disease, or improve - d, appraise and use information and services in ways d health and wellbeing. - full health that a newborn could expect to live. - em in Northern Ireland.
-Although created separately to s nonetheless considered a part of the overall national gdom.
+- swelling in the abdominal aorta, the main artery that nich can be fatal. - able communities that are inviting and accessible for older adults. - overarching aim of improving health and social care inequalities for its local population. - eone to produce something. - the SARS-CoV-2 virus. - Minister of Health, Michelle O'Neill, on 25 October rn Ireland Executive's draft Programme for Government, port people to lead long, healthy and active lives. - ment in the Northern Ireland Executive. - en diabetes damages the small blood vessels in the a, affecting vision. - lutions first and more traditional solutions as needed. - occur in different groups of people and why. - Goldberg & Williams, 1988) consisting of 12 items, of a mental problem. - ributing to a person's physical, mental, emotional and - in health across the population and between - action taken to prevent or treat disease, or improve